 Today we offer you another case study showing the way which a brand passes to get its face designed.
-In one of the recent projects, Tubik team had a task of creating a logo for a landscaping business with further stretching the style and visual presentation on a number of items promoting the corporate identity.
+In one of the recent projects, the Tubik team had the task of creating a logo for a landscaping business with further stretching the style and visual presentation on a number of items promoting the corporate identity.
 This challenge was assigned to graphic designer Denys Boldyriev.

 Redesign of corporate identity for landscape firm LunnScape.

-LunnScape is a company based in Florida, USA, and specializing in landscaping services to commercial properties like office and courtyard spaces, parks etc. The firm was founded by Steven Lunn in 2009: it’s easy to see that the brand name presents the harmonic combination of the founder’s name with the keyword “landscape”.
+LunnScape is a company based in Florida, USA, and specializing in landscaping services to commercial properties like office and courtyard spaces, parks, etc. The firm was founded by Steven Lunn in 2009: it’s easy to see that the brand name presents the harmonic combination of the founder’s name with the keyword “landscape”.
 Being already established and known on the local market, the company strived for refreshing the visual identity and putting its promotion to the next level.
 The client came to us with a very basic branding they already used and wanted a new design corresponding to the modern trends and requirements and enhancing the connection with the customers.

-We had already had a chance to create a brand identity for a landscape firm – it was shared here in the case studies on logo design and corporate branding for Andre.
+We had already had a chance to create a brand identity for a landscape firm – it was shared here in the case study on logo design and corporate branding for Andre.
 That made the challenge even more interesting, as the companies providing similar services had different approaches and vision of their brand images and needed new original looks.
-There is always the place for creative perspective in design, which makes the job so cool.
+There is always the place for a creative perspective in design, which makes the job so cool.

 For this project, we accomplished a set of tasks according to the client’s marketing strategy: